White Barbecue Sauce Chicken

 Amount Per Serving: Calories: 651Total Fat: 53gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 43gCholesterol: 119mgSodium: 363mgCarbohydrates: 3gFiber: 0gSugar: 2gProtein: 38g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re following a carb-conscious diet you probably noticed there’s a small amount of apple juice in this recipe, but it’s less than one tablespoon per serving and you’re only eating the amount of marinade that sticks to the chicken and won’t be using huge amounts of the sauce.
-I would eat this for any phase of the original South Beach or another low-carb diet; check the nutritional information to see what you think.
-If you really don’t want to use apple juice, I would replace it with about 1 tablespoon additional sweetener of your choice.
+Carb-conscious eaters probably noticed there’s a small amount of apple juice in this recipe, but it’s less than one tablespoon per serving and you’re only eating the amount of marinade that sticks to the chicken and won’t be using huge amounts of the sauce.
+I would eat this for any phase of the original South Beach Diet or any low-carb diet; check the nutritional information to see what you think.

 Find More Recipes Like This One:

 Use Grilling Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: